minio/docs/source/tutorials/minio-installation.rst

        Replace this value with a unique, random, and long string.

    * - :envvar:`MINIO_KMS_SECRET_KEY`
-     - The key to use for encrypting the MinIO backend (users, groups, policies, and server configuration).
+     - The key to use for encrypting the MinIO backend (S3 objects, users, groups, policies, and server configuration).

        Replace this value with a 256-bit base64-encrypted string: